-Although bats are mammals and have many common mammalian features such as being warm-blooded and having fur, the main adaptation that separates them from other mammals is their ability to fly.
-Bats also have other physical and behavioral adaptations that allow them to survive in a range of environments and on a variety of diets.
+Bats have a broad range of unique physical and behavioral adaptations that allow them to survive in a range of environments and on a variety of diets.

 Bats are the only mammals that are able to fly.
-Adaptations that enable them to fly effectively include long arms with bones that are thin and light but are also capable of supporting and manipulating the wing membranes.
+Adaptations that enable them to fly effectively include long arms with "finger" bones that are thin and light but are also capable of supporting and manipulating the wing membranes.
 Bat flight is also aided by fused bones in areas such as the skull.
 This helps to make the bat light in weight.
 Although these wings are mainly used for flight, they also have other uses such as forming pouches to carry or catch prey with.

-Bats are nocturnal animals.
-They sleep during the day in shelters such as caves or empty buildings.
-This enables them to hide from predators while they are asleep and vulnerable.
-They leave their shelters to hunt at night.
-As many species of bats rely on hearing to navigate and hunt their prey, daylight is not essential.
+Bats are nocturnal animals, normally sleeping during the day in shelters such as caves or empty buildings.
+This behavioral adaptation enables them to hide from predators while they are asleep and vulnerable.
+They leave their shelters to hunt at night: as most species of bats rely on hearing to navigate and hunt their prey, daylight is not essential.
 Flying at night also prevents bats’ wings from absorbing excessive amounts of heat.